 - Sinks should also have a minimum of 21 inches of clearance in front.

 - Many communities require water-saving devices on the toilet.
 New toilets often have these devices pre-installed.

-Ventilation, and Electrical: Code and Design
+Ventilation and Electrical Code and Design

 Bathroom code as it relates to electricity is very important due to the possibility of shocks and fire.

 - All lights over bathtubs and showers are required to be vapor- and waterproof.
 These are identified by a clear or opaque cover over the bottom of the light: the bulb will not be exposed.

 - Bathrooms do not need to have fans, but they are required to have ventilation.
-This ventilation can be either in the form of a window at least 3 square feet in area or a bathroom fan capable of pulling out at least 50 cubic feet of air per minute.
+This ventilation can be either in the form of a window at least three square feet in area or a bathroom fan capable of pulling out at least 50 cubic feet of air per minute.

 Bathroom codes in this guide can point you in a general direction.
 Check with your permitting department to make sure that this code information is applicable to your home and situation.
 This is not an exhaustive guide; these are only the most popular elements that most homeowners tend to be interested in.